NiteOpsTech/alexu0805/README.md

 ---

 ### Active Engineering Labs & High-Impact Projects

-Got it.
-Looking at your public repository list in the new screenshot, you have a solid naming convention going.
-We will map the portfolio links directly to those exact repository names (`security-auth-parser`, `SSH-Hardening-Audit`, `Security-Ops-Storage`, `MultiOS-Storage-Architecture`, and `local-ai-orchestration`).

-Here is the fully aligned, clean markdown document ready for your main portfolio profile.

 ---
 # Cybersecurity Engineering & Automation Portfolio

 An implementation directory of advanced Linux kernel engineering, autonomic defense systems, and low-level security auditing utilities.
 Managed and developed by NiteOpsTech.